aforsythe/HughesLabTools/README.md

 ## Overview

 The Hughes Lab Tools are designed for processing images captured from VMT (Vascular and Tumor) devices using ImageJ/Fiji.
-This project leverages ImageJ’s powerful image processing capabilities and integrates custom tools for medical image analysis, providing a tailored interface for operations such as thresholding, segmentation, and measurement.
+This project leverages ImageJ’s powerful image processing capabilities and integrates custom tools for VMT image analysis, providing a tailored interface for operations such as thresholding, segmentation, and measurement.

 ## Project Structure and Key Classes